Pomax/are-we-flying/docs/index.md

 We'll model waypoints pretty plainly in their own `src/autopilot/waypoints/waypoint.js`, after a quick think about what we want our waypoints to model:

 1. they need a lat/long GPS position, obviously,
-2. they need an _optional_ elevation,
+2. they need an optional elevation,
-3. they need a way to indicate whether we've passed them or not,
+3. they need a way to indicate whether we've passed them or not, so we can show that in our UI
-4. they need a way to indicate whether they are "our current waypoint",
+4. they need a way to indicate whether they are "our current waypoint", so we can show that in our UI
-5. they need to know what "the next waypoint" is,
+5. they need to know what "the next waypoint" is, so we can show that in our UI, and
-6. they need to know the distance to the previous waypoint, and
+6. they need to know their distance from the previous waypoint, so we can show that in our UI
-7.  one of them needs to know it's the first waypoint

 And that last one seems obvious: it's the first one in whatever list of waypoints we end up coding, but